SalsaZishi/TipCalculator/README.md

 # TipCalculator
 Project 1

-Need to make sure user input is a in numerical value\n
+Need to make sure user input is a in numerical value

 If user input has no decimal place and is a numerical value -> valid